• Skip to primary navigation

 • Prepare the strawberries.
 Wash, dry and remove the stems from the strawberries.
 Add 1-pound of them to a food processor fitted with the blade attachment and set aside.
 Finely chop the remaining ½ pound of strawberries.
 Set aside.

 • Cook the chopped strawberries with the sugar and vanilla.
-Add them to a small sauce pan with the sugar and 1 teaspoon of the vanilla.
-Place over medium heat and once the strawberries are very hot, turn the heat to a low simmer.
-Let them cook until they break down, and becomes almost like a thick, somewhat chunky syrup, about 7 minutes.
+Add the chopped strawberries to a small sauce pan with the sugar and the vanilla.
+Place it over medium heat and once the strawberries are hot, turn the heat to a low simmer.
+Let them cook until they break down.
+It will be a somewhat chunky syrup and take about 7 minutes.
 Set aside to cool to room temperature.

-• Blend the other strawberries with the sweetened condensed milk and vanilla.
-Add the sweetened condensed milk and remaining 1 teaspoon of vanilla to the food processor with the other strawberries and blend until smooth.
+• Blend the other strawberries with the sweetened condensed milk.
+Add the sweetened condensed milk to the food processor with the other strawberries and blend until smooth.
 Set aside.

 • Whip the cream and mix with other ingredients.
 Pour the cream into a large mixing bowl and use an electric mixer to whip until stiff peaks from.
 Then add the mixture from the food processor to the bowl and use a large rubber spatula to fold everything together until it’s evenly blended.

 • Freeze and swirl.
-Pour into a container that will hold at least 1½ quarts, preferably a large/long bread pan.
+Pour the cream mixture into a container that will hold at least 1½ quarts, preferably an ice cream storage container, otherwise, a large bread pan.
 Cover tightly with plastic wrap and place in the freezer for 1 hour.
 Then drizzle it with the strawberry mixture from the sauce pan and use a knife to swirl it in, being sure it reaches deep into the mix.
 Cover with the plastic wrap again, and freeze for at least another 4 hours and ideally overnight.

-Keywords ice cream with fruit, dessert for summer party, fresh strawberry recipes
+Keywords ice cream with fruit, fresh fruit desserts, fresh strawberry recipes

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.